Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 What to Expect During Medically Supervised Ketamine Detox

-The exact process will likely vary from rehab to rehab, but here at Smarmore Castle detox is a medically managed process and the first line of treatment when it comes to addiction treatment.
+The exact process will likely vary from rehab to rehab, but here at Smarmore Castle detox is a medically managed process and the first line of treatment when it comes to ketamine addiction treatment.

 We can also help you to ease your cravings by prescribing medication.
 These won’t entirely erase the cravings, but they will make them a bit easier to bear.
 Alongside medical management, you will also have access to your therapy programme as soon as you feel stable enough for it.